 The principle of civilian immunity is the presumption of civilian innocence.
 Military thinkers and international lawyers have wrestled with the conundrum of observing that twentieth-century warfare was total, whether in enlisting entire populations in the two world wars or internal armed conflict like civil wars.
 Total warfare, they suggest, means that, say, factory workers and their families, contribute to the war effort as much as soldiers on the front: they are not so innocent and legitimate targets.
 To insist on the tidy distinction between combatants and civilians is outmoded, they conclude.
 But if civilians are not immune, they are presumed guilty by association with enemy combatants—including neutral humanitarian personnel providing medical assistance to designated terrorists, not to mention so-called “human shields.”
 Then we verge on the mental world of genocide: entire peoples as enemies whose members are collectively guilty, or at least expendable.
 Is it to conceal this murderous assumption in military strategy and international law that civilian destruction needs to be genocidal to “shock the conscience of mankind,” to invoke the antiquated language of humanitarian declarations?
 And, furthermore, is that why such mass violence needs to resemble the Holocaust to be recognizable as genocide?

 Given these and other problems, I suggest in this book that the genocide concept should be replaced with the more general crime of “permanent security.”
 To that end, we need to understand how our categories and imagination of mass criminality produced this moral hierarchy, the lamentable hair-splitting in discussions about civilian destruction, and the occlusion of permanent security: these problems of genocide.

-Dirk Moses’ book The Problems of Genocide: Permanent Security and the Language of Transgression (Cambridge: Cambridge University Press) is currently in press and will appear later in 2020.
+Dirk Moses’ book The Problems of Genocide: Permanent Security and the Language of Transgression (Cambridge University Press) will appear in early 2021.